ItsVaibhavIIITD/Django-Resizer/README.md

 # Resizer

+A REST API to add records and resize them on the fly!

+## How to setup?
+* Install Python 3.8.9
+* Run `pip install virtualenv`
+* Create a virtual environment using the command `virtualenv environment`
+* Activate the virtual environment using the command `environment\Scripts\activate`.
+This will only work for Windows.
+* Install the dependencies using the commnad `pip install -r requirements.txt`

+## How to run the project?
+* First, create some database migrations using the command `python manage.py makemigrations core` and then migrate them using the command `python manage.py migrate`
+* Create a superuser using the command `python manage.py createsuperuser` and fill the required details.
+* Admin panel can be accessed at this URL - `http://127.0.0.1:8000/admin/`
+* Run the server using the command `python manage.py runserver`

 ## How job scheduling is implemented?

 * In order to add job scheduling, a Python package, `APScheduler` is used.